There are three ways to increase the rent for an assured shorthold tenancy:

 - If the tenancy is one of our tenancy agreements from late 2013 onwards which continues as a contractual periodic tenancy, the section 13 cannot be served until at least 52 weeks after the tenancy began (as long as the fixed term has also ended).

-- If the tenancy is not one of our agreements and instead a statutory periodic tenancy arises at the end of the fixed term, the notice can be given anytime after the end of the fixed term (even if it was just a 6 month fixed term for example).
+- If the tenancy is not one of our agreements and instead a statutory periodic tenancy arises at the end of the fixed term, the notice can be given anytime after the end of the fixed term.
+But, we nevertheless recommend not serving until at least after a year from when the tenancy began.

 - If the tenancy is a verbal tenancy (no written agreement) it cannot be served for the first 52 weeks from when the tenancy began.